 Perfect for school lunch boxes but most ideally eaten with a large dollop of vanilla ice cream.

 If you liked what you just read, share it with your friends with one click using the icons at the bottom of the post, then sign up to my mailing list.

 How do you know when the internal temperature reaches 215°F?

 A cooking thermometer is essential because every oven has different characteristics.
 If you don't own a cooking thermometer, we carry the widest range in Hong Kong.
 So why guess when you can get it right every time?

 Widely regarded as the world's best cooking thermometer, the SuperFast Thermapen 4 comes in a variety of colours and is handmade in England.
 It told me exactly when to remove the brownies from the oven.
 It’s the world's fastest reading cooking thermometer meaning that you’ll spend less time with your hand in the oven.
 Click through to its product page to see why both Alton Brown and Rick Stein rate it as one of their most important tools in their kitchen.

 Alternatively, our ChefAlarm in-oven cooking thermometer comes with a saucepan probe clip that will attach to most baking trays.
 The probe stays in the oven and the ChefAlarm will automatically alert you when the temperature reaches the preset temperature.

-And if you need help timing, consider our TimeStick digital timer $228 including free delivery.
+And if you need help timing, consider our TimeStick digital timer.